cesar-douady/open-lmake/doc/src/critical_deps.md

 During dep analysis, when a dep (call it `dep1`) has been used and turns out to be out-of-date, open-lmake must choose between 2 strategies regarding the deps that follow:

-- One possibility is to anticipate that the modification of `dep1` has no impact on the list of following deps.
+- One possibility is to assume that modifying `dep1` will have no impact on the list of following deps.
   With such an anticipation, open-lmake will keep the following deps, i.e. when ensuring that deps are up-to-date before launching a job, open-lmake will launch all necessary jobs to rebuild all deps in parallel, even if the deps have been explicitly declared parallel.
 - Another possivility is to anticipate that such a modification of `dep1` will drastically change the list of following deps.
-  With such an anticipation, as soone as open-lmake sees a modified dep, it will stop its analysis as the following deps, acquired with an out-of-date content of `dep1` is meaningless.
+  With such an anticipation, as soon as open-lmake sees a modified dep, it will stop its analysis as the following deps, acquired with an out-of-date content of `dep1` is meaningless.

 The first strategy is speculative: launch everything you hear about, and we will see later what is useful.
 The second strategy is conservative: build only what is certain to be required.